 Most of the younger generation in Imphal can speak fluent English so getting directions to go anywhere is not hard.
 All you need to do is just ask and you’ll surely get more than one person who will come out of their way to help you.
 People are extremely warm and friendly.

-Imphal has quite a lot to see and do, starting with the Kangla fort which is located in the heart of the city and is a must visit.
+has quite a lot to see and do, starting with the Kangla fort which is located in the heart of the city and is a must-visit.
 To explore the fort the authorities have provided cycles and even a small tramcar to go around and explore the complex of Kangla fort.
 Inside the fort, every tree and plant that’s growing has been named along with numerous small ponds and temples.
-There is even a cafeteria which serves very basic food and drink.
-Bora, a local Manipuri style of fried veggies which is served with chutney is a must have while visiting the fort.
+There is even a cafeteria which serves very basic food and drinks.
+Bora, a local Manipuri style of fried veggies which is served with chutney is a must-have while visiting the fort.

-The best time to visit Imphal is during the dry winter months of mid October to end of March.
+The best time to visit Imphal is during the dry winter months of mid-October to the end of March.
 During the winter months, it’s advisable to carry light woollens since the mercury level in the night tends to drop well below 10c.